Milford Haven: Local government

 The community of Milford Haven covers an area of 1573 ha and includes the Milford Central, East, Hakin, Hubberston, North and West wards.
 The community has its own town council.
-The Mayor is Councillor William Elliott (Hakin Ward) who is serving his second successive year in the role, appointed on 12th May 2025 for the 2025–2026 municipal year, and the Deputy Mayor is Councillor Mark Woodward (West Ward).
+The Mayor and First Citizen is Councillor Mark Woodward (West Ward) who was appointed on 11th May 2026 for the 2026–2027 municipal year, and the Deputy Mayor is Councillor Kathy Gray (East Ward).

 The six wards comprising Milford Haven community each elect one councillor to Pembrokeshire County Council.

 Senedd and Westminster representation

 Milford Haven is part of the Preseli Pembrokeshire Senedd constituency and Mid and South Pembrokeshire UK Parliamentary constituency.
 The local Member of the Senedd is Paul Davies of the Conservative Party and the local Member of Parliament is Henry Tufnell of the Labour Party.

 Administrative history

 When development of the modern town began in the 1790s the area straddled the parishes of Steynton and Hubberston.
 The Milford Improvement Act 1857 (20 & 21 Vict. c. lxxiv) appointed improvement commissioners to run the town.
 Under the Local Government Act 1894 the improvement commissioners' district became an urban district in December 1894, with an elected council.
 The act also specified that parishes could not straddle district boundaries, and so the part of the urban district in Steynton parish became a parish called Milford, and the part in Hubberston parish became a parish called Hakin.
 Milford and Hakin were urban parishes and so did not have parish councils of their own; the lowest level representative body was the Milford Haven Urban District Council.
 The urban district council built the Town Hall on Hamilton Terrace in 1939 to serve as its headquarters.
 Milford Haven Urban District was abolished in 1974, becoming part of Preseli (renamed Preseli Pembrokeshire in 1987) within the county of Dyfed.
 A community covering the former urban district was established at the same time, with its council taking the name Milford Haven Town Council.
 Preseli Pembrokeshire was abolished in 1996 and the area became part of a re-established Pembrokeshire.